Senate committee to vote on Jackson’s Supreme Court nomination - NewsBreak

 While none of the Republicans on the committee is expected to support Jackson, Democrats will have at least one GOP vote in favor on the floor — Maine Sen. Susan Collins, who announced last week that she will support the nominee.
 Collins said that even though she may not always agree with her, Jackson “possesses the experience, qualifications and integrity to serve as an associate justice on the Supreme Court.”

 It’s unclear so far whether any other Republicans will join her.
-Senate Republican leader Mitch McConnell of Kentucky set the tone for the party last week when he said he “cannot and will not” support her, citing GOP concerns raised in the hearing about her sentencing record and her support from liberal advocacy groups.The nickel in your coins is now worth more than 5 cents, but you can’t cash in
+Senate Republican leader Mitch McConnell of Kentucky set the tone for the party last week when he said he “cannot and will not” support her, citing GOP concerns raised in the hearing about her sentencing record and her support from liberal advocacy groups.The Memo: Democrats pin hopes on Ketanji Brown Jackson to revive Black support

 Collins and Sens.
 Lisa Murkowski of Alaska and Lindsey Graham of South Carolina were the only three to vote for Jackson when the Senate confirmed her as an appeals court judge last year.
 Graham said Thursday he won’t support her this time around; Murkowski says she’s still deciding.